gregbeech/blinkboxbooks.github.io/_posts/2015-01-21-oo-page-models-for-calabash.md

 # Pros

 - OO model similar to the API of classic open source tools for web such as Selenium, Watir and Capybara
-- This facilitates page objects with API similar to the frameworks, people have been using for web (NB: we quite like siteprism for capybara)
+- This facilitates page objects with API similar to the frameworks, people have been using for web (NB: we quite like Siteprism for Capybara)
-  - which increases cross-team contribution, as test codebases for our website and mobile apps written in a similar approach
+  - which increases cross-team contribution, as test codebases for our website and mobile apps are now written in a similar approach
 - We believe, code becomes more readable this way

 # Cons